Automation

 What is in the box?

-Production-grade.
+Everything you need.
 Nothing left for you to figure out.

-30 days of post-launch tuning
+30 days of tuning after launch

 How does the build actually run?

 Four phases.
-Three weeks.
+About three weeks.
 One engineer.

-I sit with whoever currently does the work.
-Watch them do it.
-Document every step, every exception, every gut-feel decision.
-You get a written workflow map.
+I sit with whoever does the work now.
+I write down every step, every exception, every gut-feel decision.
+You sign off on the written workflow.

-Agent built and tested against your real data (sanitized).
+The agent gets built and tested against your real data (sanitized).
 You see every run.
 We iterate on the edge cases that always trip up automations.

-Cutover and monitoring
+Cutover and 30-day tune

 Real client.
 Real outcome.